Volas171/mindustry.io-plugin/README.md

 *no longer applies due to the whole thing being reworked*

+###Notice:
-Notice: this is a outdated version since they stopped making it opensource     *hmm i wonder why*
+ this is a outdated version since they stopped making it opensource     *hmm i wonder why*

+anyways , for precompiled binaries check actions tab